 Impairment assessments necessarily include the use of estimates and expert judgment as management attempts to project the effect of future events on its exposures.
 Following best practice, the Company regularly reviews and revises key judgements, assumptions and estimates relating to impairment provisioning.
 The most significant judgements or estimates relate to management's expectations regarding changes in collateral values, timing of cash flows, value attributed to guarantees and cash flows from trading or other sources.
-The Company documents all key assumptions including explanations outlining why assumptions have been changed.
-CRD introduced the definition of 'specific' and 'general' credit risk adjustments and, in line with the relevant Regulatory Technical Standard ("RTS"), the Company has included all ECL amounts as specific credit risk adjustments.
+The Company documents all key assumptions including forward looking information and explanations outlining why assumptions have been changed.
+SIDAC considers the definition of default as outlined under the CRR for determining specific credit risk adjustments.